vconceicao/linux_server_configuration/README.md

 Edit the file created and insert the following info:
 `grader ALL=(ALL) NOPASSWD:ALL`

-Create a new ssh key-pair for the server in https://lightsail.aws.amazon.com/ls/webapp/account/keys named grader-keypair
+Create a new SSH key-pair for the server in https://lightsail.aws.amazon.com/ls/webapp/account/keys named grader-keypair
 Download the key file to your machine 'grader_keypair.pem'
-Use Puttygen to generate the public and the private key.
+Use PUTTYgen to generate the public and the private key.
 Save the private key in a safe place.

 Logged at the server